 ReLU derivative

 Just like forward pass, this step is pretty easy.
-The derivative of ReLU (with respect to each hh element in the input matrix) is:
+The derivative of ReLU (with respect to each h element in the input matrix) is:

 stackoverflow